|Dedicated to helping citizens of all generations understand how tax and spending policies affect them.||Home | Donate | RSS | Log in|

 Are Your Members of Congress Net Spending Cutters? -- Search Detailed Member Reports Here

 Researchers at the National Taxpayers Union Foundation are constantly scoring and updating the financial cost of legislation.
-Currently, NTUF has individual Member reports available for legislators who served in the 112th Congress.
-A full report of the 113th Congress' First Session proposals and of each Member will be released in early 2014.
-Until then, subscribe to The Taxpayer's Tab and follow us on Twitter for up-to-the-minute estimates and the latest Congressional spending trends.
+Currently, NTUF has individual Member reports available for legislators who served in the First Session of the 113th Congress.

-Are you a NTU Foundation Member?
-We are able to produce timely reports and analysis for policymakers and taxpayers with the help and support of foundations, small businesses, and Americans -- like you -- who want to stay informed of their government's spending.
-It's easy, it's simple, and it's greatly appreciated.
-Join NTUF Now!
+NTUF is able to produce timely reports and analysis for policymakers and taxpayers with the help and support of foundations, small businesses, and Americans -- like you -- who wish to stay informed of their government's spending.

 With donations from Tab subscribers and members, NTUF will be able to continue to inform taxpayers about entitlement reform, the federal budget, and proposed legislation.

 Please consider making a tax-deductible contribution to NTUF.

 Resources for Taxpayers, Elected Officials, the Media, and Advocates:

 Current Data: The BillTally Resources page offers detailed data breakdowns of the spending agendas and bills in the House and Senate.
 This page is very detailed and technical.

 Historical Data: The BillTally Archive page allows you to review previous BillTally reports, which include proposed spending agendas of both chambers and parties as well as detailed commentary of how Congress' measures can, could, and will affect public spending and taxpayers.